 As Hero_Flow is deployed throughout a business, this fabric of AI business automation can be iterated on, step-by-step, starting with high-impact, low-implementation effort processes.
 By continuously adding more data sources and leveraging feedback loops, the precision of the AI models will significantly improve.

 The Hero_Flow platform can be deployed in various ways.
 Platform nodes are simple Java processes and can, therefore, run on top of popular cluster resource management frameworks such as Hadoop Yarn or Mesos.
 But, the platform can also be native or containerized and therefore can be run and managed as an AWS scale group or Docker container in systems such as Kubernetes.

 A set of Java APIs is available to implement custom sources, sinks and functions.
 Building these functions is easy as we provide single JVM runtime to test customizations.
 Developer training and consulting are available on request to ensure teams are up and running quickly.

 Data_Flow Design Studio (beta)

 The Data_Flow Design Studio allows admins to visually create data flows.
-After selecting a previously set up data source, a repository of data preparation, manipulation and machine learning functions are available to point-and-click together simple or complex data flow streams that are eventually streamed into a sink.
-Streams can be linear but also support circular structures.
+After selecting a previously set up data source, a repository of data preparation, manipulation and machine learning functions are available to point-and-click together simple or complex data flows that are eventually streamed into a sink.
+Data flows can be linear but also support circular structures.

-If a stream requires human validation (e.g. approve a recommended CRM update), only a simple step of adding a validation function to the data flow is required.
+If a data flow requires human validation (e.g. approve a recommended CRM update), only a simple step of adding a validation function to the data flow is required.
 The data is presented as a to-do item to the end user for validation on a regular cadence.
-The data stream is continued as soon as an end user validates and approved an item.
-Alternatively, if a stream only provides recommendations such as best next-step or cross-and-upsell recommendations there is a recommendation sink available that delivers the recommendation on a regularly defined schedule to the end user.
+The data flow is continued as soon as an end user validates and approved an item.
+Alternatively, if a data flow only provides recommendations such as best next-step or cross-and-upsell recommendations there is a recommendation sink available that delivers the recommendation on a regularly defined schedule to the end user.